linode/apl-charts/otomi-quickstart-k8s-deployment-otel/README.md

 To use this Helm chart:

+- Make sure the administrator has enabled `OpenTelemetry`

+To see traces:

+- Make sure the administrator configured `Istio` for tracing
-- Make sure the administrator has enabled `OpenTelemetry` and `Tempo`
+- Make sure the administrator has enabled `Loki` and `Tempo`
-- Enable `Managed prometheus and alert manager` in the Team settings
+- Make sure `Grafana` is enabled for the Team (see Settings, Managed monitoring)

 ## Parameters